-I have mostly larger dogs (50lbs and over) so when I train in canine disc or “disc dog”, we don’t do any high flying vaults or stunts where the dog has to use me as a spring board.
-Not only is it hard on my body, but on the dog’s body as well, AND impossible, such as if the dog is larger and not overly agile.
+I now have mostly larger dogs (50lbs and over) so when I train in disc, we stay away from high flying vaults or stunts where the dog has to use me as a spring board.
+Not only is it hard on my body, but on the dog’s body as well, AND impossible, such as if the dog is larger breed.

-Having been involved in canine disc for about 15 years, I have been able to figure out many things about the sport.
-One of these things is that not all dogs can do the impressive jumping that gets the oohs and aahhs – BUT they can still play the game and have fun.
+Having been involved in canine disc for about 15 years, I have been able to learn much about the sport.
+Not all dogs can do the impressive jumping that gets the oohs and aahhs – BUT they can still play the game and have fun.
 And in competition, can also sometimes do well.
 It is important to remember that participating in dog sports and simply working with your dog is about fun and time together, not prizes or placements.

 The most important thing when training with the disc, is to teach the dog how to catch well and then release the disc to you quickly, not jumping high.
 If the dog is only chasing the disc and not catching or is dropping it halfway back to you, the game stops being fun.
-Luckily, there is an easy remedy to this – proper training.